rust-lang/rust/text/0000-api-comment-conventions.md

 providing a summary of the code.
 This line is used as a summary description throughout Rustdoc's output, so it's a good idea to keep it short.

-All doc comments, including the summary line, should begin with a capital letter and end with a period, question mark, or exclamation point.
+All doc comments, including the summary line, should be property punctuated.
 Prefer full sentences to fragments.

 The summary line should be written in third person singular present indicative form.
 Basically, this means write "Returns" instead of "Return".